Law & Order: Special Victims Unit season 19: Storylines

 On September 8, 2017, Chernuchin gave an overview of the season premiere and outlook on the season as a whole to TV Line; noting that ADA Barba (Raúl Esparza) would start having other problems than court battles when Peter Stone (Philip Winchester) shows up, pushing Barba into "a huge moral decision."
 Chernuchin also teased that Lieutenant Benson's life would be getting worse before it gets any better.
 "What I told Mariska [Hargitay] when I came aboard is, 'You're a broken woman, because of your past, and I'm going to drag you through the woods and you're gonna come out the other side a better person," he previewed.
 "So we're gonna throw the kitchen sink at her [Benson]."

 He also mentioned there's a possibility of romance for Benson: "There might be, she's not looking for it, but it might happen."
 In an interview with E!
 News, Kelli Giddish (Det.
-Amanda Rollins) says a change in Benson and Rollins' relationship dynamic is coming.
+Amanda Rollins) said a change in Benson and Rollins' relationship dynamic was coming.
 "I'm so looking forward to developing a friendship with Benson, the Rollins and Benson relationship, because they have so much in common."
 Benson and Rollins' relationship was rocky, most notably between seasons 15 and 18 as the former began moving up the ranks to sergeant and then lieutenant.
 "They have been at odds, it's just nice to come into that office and know that we're not going to fight but kind of support each other as I think these two characters would in real life," Giddish continued.